 This Control applies to the release of radioactive materials in gaseous effluents from each unit at the site.
 When shared Radwaste Treatment Systems are used by more than one unit on a site, the wastes from all units are mixed for shared treatment; by such mixing, the effluent releases cannot accurately be ascribed to a specific unit.
-An estimate should be made of the contributions from each unit based on input conditions, e.g., flow rates and radioactivity concentrations, or, if not practicable, the treated effluent releases be allocated equally to each of the radioactive producing units sharing the Radwaste Treatment System.
-For determining conformance to Controls, these allocations from shared Radwaste Treatment Systems are to be added to the releases specifically attributed to each unit to obtain the total release per site.
+An estimate should be made of the contributions from each unit based on input conditions, e.g., flow rates and radioactivity concentrations, or, if not practicable, the treated effluent releases be allocated equally to each of the radioactive producing units sharing the Radwaste Treatment Systems are to be added to the releases specifically attributed to each unit to obtain the total release per site.